dstar55/100-words-design-patterns-java/README.md

 Imagine that you just have bought a new wireless router from the local Internet Service Provider.
 You unpack a router from the box, plug the necessary cables and you switch on your new wireless router.
 But, the router is not able to establish an Internet connection.
-After checking the technical manuals and playing with router settings, you finally give up and you call the ISP operator's call centre.
+After checking the technical manuals and playing with router settings, you finally give up and you call the ISP operator's call center.

 The first thing you hear is a machine voice of the auto responder.